Stephen Rademaker

-Stephen Geoffrey Rademaker (born 1959) is an attorney, lobbyist, and former Bush Administration government official.
+Stephen Geoffrey Rademaker (born 1959) is an attorney, lobbyist, and former Bush administration government official.
+He was chief counsel to the United States House Committee on Homeland Security of the House of Representatives, and an Assistant Secretary of State from 2002 through 2006.

 Education

 Rademaker attended the University of Virginia where he received a B.A.
 (1981) in Foreign Affairs, a J.D.
 (1984), and an M.A. in Foreign Affairs (1985).
 He was a member of Phi Beta Kappa, the Jefferson Literary and Debating Society, and president of the Student Council during his time at the university.